grampajoe/dropper/README.md

   deployer must emit this event when it's done.
 - `error` events signal a fatal error and cause dropper to exit immediately with a failed status.

+  > Error events should not be emitted in the constructor,
+  > because they won't have a handler registered.

 ```javascript
 CloudinatorDeployer.prototype.deploy = function() {